 Metric#

-class empulse.metrics.Metric(kind)[source]#
+class empulse.metrics.Metric(strategy)[source]#

 Class to create a custom value/cost-sensitive metric.